 There’s a beautiful gem of an island in the Ionian sea, called Paxos.
 It’s accessible via catamaran from Corfu Town.
 The 60-minute journey takes you south along Corfu’s eastern coastline, and continues 11km onwards from its southernmost tip.

 It’s an island not many people have heard of, and even fewer have been to.
-Yet when I started dating an ex-boyfriend of mine back in 2008, and I learned that his parents lived there, said ex-boyfriend was surprised that I was not only familiar with his parent’s residential retreat, but that I had actually set foot on the island.
+Yet when I started dating a former boyfriend of mine back in 2008, and I learned that his parents lived there, said ex-boyfriend was surprised that I was not only familiar with his parent’s residential retreat, but that I had actually set foot on the island.

 I was 16, it was the last holiday I took with my parents, and the first time I’d ever flown.
 It was the beginning of a love affair I developed for Greece, which lasted some years, and part of this holiday was a day trip over to Paxos – which incidentally is how most tourists initially become acquainted with this tiny island.

 Paxos is just 8km long and 3km wide, so it can very easily be explored within the window of a few days.
 However I spent more than 6 weeks here over a period of 3 years.

 Through the medium of becoming friends with 2 of the island’s residents (who incidentally had been living on Paxos for around 8 years when I first visited with my former boyfriend, Alec), I was able to learn a little bit about the experience of living on an island which in many ways is very far removed from urbanisation, modernisation, and from services we take for granted in the little western bubble of our everyday life.